 - Cynthia Cook, Director Social Development

-- Kyla McKenzie, Director of Indian Child and Family Services
+- Kyla McKenzie, Director Indian Child and Family Services

 - Ron Hyggen, CEO of Kitsaki Management Limited Partnership